andreisavu/chess-codegen/brief/project.md

 ## Note

-This first iteration is focused on establishing a functional foundation for further development.
-Subsequent iterations will focus on improving the engine's playing strength, optimizing its performance, and implementing more advanced UCI features.
+This first phase is focused on establishing a functional foundation for further development.
+Subsequent phases will focus on improving the engine's playing strength, optimizing its performance, and implementing more advanced UCI features.